Puerto Rico Volunteer Highlights

 As a volunteer on the Community Development project in Puerto Rico you’ll gain a keen understanding of Puerto Rico’s communities and the challenges they face.
 You can work in local neighborhood organizations, community centers, parks, urban gardens and schools, helping each to improve their local communities.
 Work is often varied and changeable, requiring plenty of initiative and interaction with different stakeholders.
 Tasks can vary each day according to community needs.
 That makes this project ideal for hard working volunteers who want to support low income communities any way they can.
 Volunteering on the Community Development project is a rewarding way to provide hands on support to communities that need it.
 This project is one of the best ways to foster positive development and prioritize the needs, voice and choice of the local community.

 You are not required to have any previous experience for this project, but it is important in your application to make our local team aware of any skills, limitations or interests you might have to ensure that you are volunteering in an area where you are most effective and making the biggest difference possible.

-The Puerto Rico volunteer program begins every second and fourth Monday.
+The Puerto Rico volunteer program begins every Monday.
 You need to arrive in San Juan for pickup on the Sunday before your chosen start date.

 After you have registered for the program, please book your flights to arrive at Luis Muñoz Marín International Airport (SJU).
 Your airport pick-up is included in your Program Fee if you arrive on the Sunday before your program starts.
 The pick up window is from 8am to 9pm so please ensure to arrive during this period.